jalaltareen/Disaster-Response/README.md

   - Flask Web App

 **process_data.py** is a python script for ETL pipeline it writes a data cleaning pipeline that loads and merge the messages and categories datasets cleans it and stores it in a SQLite database.

 **train_classifier.py** is a python script for writing a machine learning pipeline.
 It loads data from the SQLite database.
 Splits the dataset into training and test sets Builds a text processing and machine learning pipeline Trains and tunes a model.
 In end saves the final model as a pickle file

+**Flask Web App** A webpage or API which takes the user input message and classify them into categories.

 Instructions:
 Run the following commands in the project's root directory to set up your database and model.

-To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl Run the following command in the app's directory to run your web app. python run.py
+To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db To run

+ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl Run the following command in the app's directory to run your web app. python run.py

 Go to http://0.0.0.0:3001/